Kubernetes StatefulSet - Examples & Best Practices

 Now that the MySQL Pods are created, get the Pods list:

 Now, create the service for the MySQL Pod.
-Do not use the load balancer service for a stateful application, but instead, create a headless service for the MySQL application using the following code:
+Do not use the load balancer for a stateful app.
+Instead, create a headless service for the MySQL app using this code:

 Save the code using the file name mysql-service.yaml and execute using the following command: